Affiliate links on Android Authority may earn us a commission. Learn more.

 The whole process of taking an ECG reading is a little clunky.
 Selecting the ECG app on your watch prompts you to go to the Discover tab in the Fitbit app, then scrolling down to select an ECG document.
 You then need to go through a few disclaimers before you can start recording an ECG.

 The Fitbit Sense also has a new skin temperature sensor to catch early signs of illness.
 The sensor records the temperature of your skin at night, compares it to your personal baseline, and shows you trends over time.
 The graph in the Fitbit app is simple and easy to read.
 None of my readings ever went outside my target range throughout the Fitbit Sense review period.

 It’s easy to see the value of this sensor.
 You wake up feeling a little off, check your Fitbit app, and it turns out you were burning up overnight.
 I have no doubt this type of sensor will be a mainstay on Fitbit devices going forward, and I hope others adopt it too.

 Skin temperature sensors will hopefully be a mainstay on Fitbit devices going forward.

 Like Fitbit smartwatches before it, the Sense will measure your blood oxygen levels with its SpO2 sensor.
 It’ll track your levels overnight and show you an oxygen variation graph in the morning with its findings.
 You’ll be able to see any high variations (or breathing disturbances) you experienced during the night, potentially warning you of more serious health conditions.
-However, the Sense’s SpO2 sensor is not medically validated, so it’s unable to categorize any of these disturbances as sleep apnea.
+However, the Sense’s SpO2 sensor is not medically validated, so it cannot categorize any of these disturbances as sleep apnea.